 Students are required to attend school 90% of the school year to be eligible for promotion unless otherwise stated by Special Education protocols.
-If a student is absent more than 50% of the regular school day (7:15 am - 2:15 pm or 8:30 am - 3:30 pm), he/she will be considered absent.
+If a student is absent more than 50% of the regular school day (7:15 am - 2:15 pm or 8:30 am - 3:30 pm), he/she will be considered absent and will not be allowed to participate in any extracurricular activities (ex. sports games, performing arts, etc).
 The same percentage will apply in days with modified scheduled (school delays, school closing early).
 A written note of explanation with a parent/guardian signature must be presented no later than the third day back in school.
 The following is a list of reasons for an excused absence: